-This year, the version had a lot of projects related to synthetic biology; the concept at this level is to design, build and test genetically engineered organisms.
+This year, the version had many projects related to synthetic biology; the concept at this level is to design, build and test genetically engineered organisms.

 A lot of these have a direct link to biomedical engineering.
-For instance, one project focused on engineering gene circuits in a model organism of yeast to gain a better understanding of how cells make their decisions.
+For instance, one project focused on engineering gene circuits in a model organism of yeast to better understand how cells make their decisions.
 These circuits may very well be used in future bio-manufacturing.

-Projects such as these fall in the category of integrative science, and students can be reared for such learning through online education.
-Not only are there a massive number of tools, hands-on tutorials can serve as good guiding template for the student.
+Projects such as these fall in integrative science and students can be reared for such learning through online education.
+Not only are there a massive number of tools, but hands-on tutorials can also serve as a good guiding template for the student.